Tim-TechArt/Maya-VAT-Exporter/README.md

 # Maya-VAT-Exporter
 Exports Vertex Animation Texture from Maya

-Developed for Maya 2023 using PyMEL for interacting with Maya and Pillow to write data to DDS
+Developed for Maya 2023 using PyMEL for interacting with Maya, Pillow to write data to DDS

-## Short Breakdown
+## Key Features
+* Allways honnor power of two texture
+* Split up Vertex index and saves it in vertex color channel R & G to manage a total of 65 025 vertecies
+* Calculates min and max position of animation to always have optimized scale value for vertex positions

 ## Dependencies:

   ### PyMEL: